 An expert on police use of force who testified against former Minneapolis police officer Derek Chauvin will be allowed to participate in the upcoming murder trial of a Nashville police officer.

 Later in the evening, a Metro officer found a vehicle matching the car’s description in the parking lot of an apartment complex.
-The occupants of the vehicle got out of the car as Officer Andrew Delke got out of his vehicle.
+The occupants of the vehicle got out of the car as Officer Andrew Delke exited his vehicle.
 Hambrick began to run and Delke followed behind.

 In a court hearing, Delke described the incident.
 He recalled seeing Hambrick pull a gun from his waistband and point it at him as he ran away.
 Delke claimed that Hambrick gave him a “targeted glance,” or trying to get an idea of where to shoot.
 Delke said that he repeatedly yelled to Hambrick to put the gun down and that he thought Hambrick presented an imminent threat.